 Follow the step by step process or choose what situation that best describes you:

-Statistics provided by the Oklahoma Bar Association indicate that as of May 2011, there were 16,766 active, practicing bar members in Oklahoma.
-The majority (5212) worked in Oklahoma County, followed by Tulsa County and Washington County (the state’s three most populated counties).
-Oklahoma lawyers practice in a variety of areas of law, including administrative, agricultural, bankruptcy, criminal defense, civil rights, estate planning, employment and labor, immigration law, domestic law, probate, tax law and workers compensation.
+Statistics provided by the Oklahoma Bar Association indicate that as of May 2018, there were 17,800 active, practicing bar members in Oklahoma.
+Within their ranks are all sorts of attorneys practicing in various areas of the law, including solo practitioners, those who work as small firms, and lawyers working in larger firm settings.
+Members of the Oklahoma Bar Association also receive valuable discounts on things such as car rental services, shipping services, and payment/credit card processing services.
 If you would like to become a practicing lawyer in Oklahoma and a member of the mandatory Oklahoma Bar Association, keep reading.

 The Oklahoma Board of Bar Examiners requires that you have at least a bachelor’s degree before entering law school, if you plan to take the state’s bar exam at some time in the future.